 On Wednesday 3rd February, our Engage for Change Programme Manager at Cambridge Hub, Laura Barr, will be speaking at the Universities UK (UUK) conference on the role of Universities in Tackling the Climate Crisis.
 Her presentation is a case study of our programme, Engage for Change, a programme sponsored by Cambridge Zero and the Sustainability Team at the University of Cambridge.
 We wanted to share a case study about the programme, as an example of our work in sustainability, and the importance of student engagement in initiatives which focus on addressing the climate crisis at universities.
+You may also be interested in reading another case study blog of our work in Bristol, sharing the impact of our programme Climate Action Bristol here.

 Engage for Change